 On this page

-API keys are required to access our API clients or Rest API methods.
+API keys are necessary to work with Algolia.
 They give you code-level access to your account, data, and index settings.
-Whether you’re pushing or updating your data, searching it, or doing anything else with Algolia’s API, you need to provide a predefined API key.
+Whether you’re sending or updating your data, searching your index, or doing anything else with Algolia’s API, you need to provide a valid API key.